 Dissertations and theses written by Fuller students are incorporated into the Main Collection.
 Newer works are located in ZZ, older works are classified by topic, and those written in Korean may be found in the Darling Pacific Rim Collection.
 Many theses are also available in microform.
-Some are available online via database.
-More help locating dissertations and theses is available via LibGuide.
+Some are available online through the Dissertations and Theses Global database by ProQuest.
+More help locating dissertations and theses is available via the dissertation LibGuide.

 Special Collections include named collections of monographs such as the Robert H. Mitchell Hymnal Collection, Donald Dayton Collection, Charles Edwin Jones Collection, James Washington Collection, Charles Parham-V. Alex Bills Collection, and many others.